Metro Manila Subway: Route

+Stations, lines, and/or other transport connections in italics are either under construction, proposed, unopened, or have been closed.

 The following phases of the subway project would involve extending lines up to San Jose del Monte, Bulacan, north of Metro Manila (15.4 km from General Luis Avenue in Caloocan), and down to Dasmariñas, Cavite, south of Metro Manila (20.7 km from the proposed Ninoy Aquino International Airport station).
 The entire system, when completed, will serve up to 1.74 million passengers daily.

 The initial plan was later modified in June 2020, with DOTr adding the East Valenzuela, Lawton, and Senate stations.
 The East Valenzuela station will be located in the subway's depot, while the Lawton and Senate stations replaced the Cayetano Boulevard station.
 However, these modifications are subject to the approval of NEDA and JICA.

 DOTr and JICA also propose a physical connection and interoperability between the North–South Commuter Railway and MMS.
 It proposes MMS rolling stock to switch over to the at-grade NSCR-South tracks around the area, via a physical connection of the tracks and electrical supply, and operate through services to NSCR-South stations from towards and vice versa.